-Then I discovered inflatable camping pillows.
-Game changer.
+Then I discovered inflatable camping pillows and it was a game changer.

-This is a super practical gift for campers because pillows (even small ones) can be the hardest things to pack on a backpacking trip.
+This is a super practical gift for campers and a good camping stocking stuffer because pillows (even small ones) can be the hardest things to pack on a backpacking trip.

 This pillow only weighs 4oz and can deflate into a handheld bag (aka it's super easy to fit into a backpack).